OldKingAllant/ParcoDeliverable1/README.md

 necessary.
 Compiler: GCC/G++ 4.5+ or Clang 3.0+
-I only tested using GCC, both on local machine and cluster
+I only tested using GCC, both on local machine and cluster Moreover, cmake 3.15+ and GNU Make are used

 To compile (from the top level of the project):
 ````